mikmaksi/singularity_demo/README.md

 ## Step 4

 Run this script also from inside the Docker container to test your newly created Singularity image.
 In this script, we mount paths into the Singularity image similar to how we mounted them into the Docker image.
 Only difference is that we mount to /scratch instead of /home, because the actual /home/$USER folder may be mounted to /home by Singularity by default (depending on configuration of Singularity itself).

+Make sure to change <REFFA> to the name of the actual reference file prior to running script.

 `./4_test_in_docker.sh`